mozilla/addon-sdk/packages/addon-kit/docs/hotkeys.md

 Creates a global hotkey who's `onPress` listener method is invoked when key combination defined by `hotkey` is pressed.

- _Please note: If more then one `hotkey` is created for the same key combination, listener is executed only on the last one create._
+Please note: If more than one `hotkey` is created for the same key combination, the listener is executed only on the last one created

 @param options {Object}
   Options for the hotkey, with the following keys: